Photo by Holly Pippel

 - Buckle up, drive sober, and stay alert.
 Follow posted speed limits and watch for animal warning signs.

 - Look at the roadway ahead.
-Drive with caution by scanning roadsides and ditches for approaching animals.
+Drive with caution by scanning roadsides and ditches for animals.

-- Keep headlights on in low/no light conditions and use high beams when there is no oncoming traffic.
+- Keep headlights on in low/no light conditions and use high beams for better visibility when there is no oncoming traffic.

-- Where you see one animal, expect more to emerge.
+- When you see one animal, expect more to appear.

 What if a Crash is Inevitable?

 - Use controlled braking to slow down.
-Let up on the brake just before you hit the animal.
+Let up on the brake before you hit the animal.
 This causes the front end of your vehicle to rise and reduces the chances of the animal coming through your windshield.

 - After hitting the animal, pull off the roadway, turn on emergency flashers, and be cautious of passing traffic if you need to exit your vehicle.